solarhess/kubernetes-minecraft-server/README.md

 ### Prerequisites
 * Have a Kubernetes cluster, be able to SSH to the nodes in your cluster
 * Have your `kubeconfig` command line set up to talk to your cluster
-* Have your cluster admin
+* Have cluster admin privileges on this cluster
 * Clone this repository to your computer

 ### Step 1: Create a directory for local files